shippingport/powesrhell-scripts/Scripts/Intune/Autopilot/Assistant/README.md

 # Autopilot Assistant

+## This fork is deprecated.
+Please use the new AutoPilot Assistant files from [here](https://github.com/shippingport/Autopilot-Assistant).

 Autopilot Assistant is a small script with a GUI that can be used to trigger some commonly used Autopilot-related automations.

 ### Usage